Carolinian (train): Proposed expansion

 Long-term plans call for restoring a portion of the former Seaboard main line between Raleigh and Richmond, known as the "S-Line," as part of construction of the Southeast High Speed Rail Corridor between Charlotte and Washington.
 The S-Line had been abandoned in 1985, forcing Amtrak to route its trains linking Raleigh and the Northeast through Selma along the NCRR.
 It is estimated that restoring the S-Line will cut an hour off the Carolinian's running time by enabling a more direct route over the Virginia border.

 Operation

 Equipment

-Most Carolinian trains consist of six cars hauled by a locomotive.

-The passenger cars are the Amfleet I series passenger cars built by the Budd Company in the mid-to-late 1970s.
-Most trains include a Business Class car, a Café car (food service/lounge), and four Coach Class cars.
-Maximum seating in such a configuration is 346, split between business class and reserved coach.
+A typical Carolinian consists of a locomotive, a Viewliner baggage car, an Amfleet Business Class coach, Amfleet café car, and four Amfleet coaches.